23rd Division (South Vietnam): Battle of Ban Me Thuot

 The situation in Darlac continued to deteriorate, Quang Nhieu Village in the plantations north of Ban Me Thuot was overrun as was Buôn Hồ Village on Route 14.
 The ARVN gave up Ban Don and withdrew remaining RF units.
 The planned relief of the 44th Regiment west of Pleiku had to be aborted after one battalion and the regimental headquarters were moved because the required airlift could not be marshalled to complete it.

-On 14 March, General Phu had assembled in Phuoc An a task force under the command of Division commander BG Tuong.
+On 14 March, Phu had assembled in Phuoc An a task force under the command of Division commander BG Tuong.
 In the task force were the 45th Regiment, one battalion and the headquarters of the 44th Regiment and one battalion of the 21st Ranger Group.
 The plan was to attack west astride Route 21 to link up with the tenacious defenders at the Phung Duc Airfield: the 3rd Battalion, 53rd Regiment, which had been there through four days of continuous fighting; the survivors of the lst Battalion, 53rd Regiment, who had withdrawn from west of the city; and the survivors of the 72nd and 96th Battalions, 21st Ranger Group.
 The counterattack was to be supported logistically from Nha Trang.
 Another task force of five RF battalions from Khánh Hòa Province was ordered to clear the route between Nha Trang and Khanh Duong.

-On 14 March General Phú flew to Cam Ranh Base to meet with President Thiệu, Prime Minister Trần Thiện Khiêm, Minister of Defense Lt Gen. Đặng Văn Quang and Head of the JGS General Cao Văn Viên.
-President Thiệu outlined his strategy for the Central Highlands, General Phú's role would be to retake ban Me Thuot using the troops he still had in Kontum and Pleiku Provinces and the 22nd Division.
-With Route 19 cut in Pleiku and Bình Định and no way to use Routes 14 and 21 through Darlac, General Phú had only the rough interprovincial Route 7B available to recover his Kontum-Pleiku forces, assemble them in Khánh Hòa Province, and fight back along Route 21 into Buôn Ma Thuột.
-Although many hazards were discussed, this approach was accepted by the President and General Phú flew back to his headquarters to set the withdrawal in motion.
+On 14 March Phú flew to Cam Ranh Base to meet with Thiệu, Prime Minister Trần Thiện Khiêm, Minister of Defense Lieutenant general Đặng Văn Quang and Head of the JGS General Cao Văn Viên.
+Thiệu outlined his strategy for the Central Highlands, Phú's role would be to retake Ban Me Thuot using the troops he still had in Kontum and Pleiku Provinces and the 22nd Division.
+With Route 19 cut in Pleiku and Bình Định and no way to use Routes 14 and 21 through Darlac, Phú had only the rough interprovincial Route 7B available to recover his Kontum-Pleiku forces, assemble them in Khánh Hòa Province, and fight back along Route 21 into Buôn Ma Thuột.
+Although many hazards were discussed, this approach was accepted by the President and Phú flew back to his headquarters to set the withdrawal in motion.